minx-og/minx/README.md

 Organisation
 ------------

-Minx is pretty much composed of four parts things...
+Minx is pretty much composed of five parts ...

 *  core 		- the panel and panel manager and a widget wrap panel.
 *  more 		- more usefull things like buttons, title bars and popups - and common arrangements of them
 *  widgets      - widgets have some graphical behaviour and some data wrapped with a panel
 *  layouts		- arangements of multiple things made from 'more' things - a layout is not a panel itself
+*  wrappers		- classes that are specific to other frameworks and minx that allow them to work together, sharing models, views and events.

 Core